Hapyr/Epos4-on-zephyr/README.md

 # Note
 If you have any questions, criticism, suggestions or ideas for improvement, please feel free to contact us.
 A more detailed code documentation will also be written to simplify the use.
-The code was developed as part of a project at RWTH Aachen University.
+The code was developed as part of a project at Medit - RWTH Aachen University.
 Some content cannot be presented here for legal reasons.
 For more information, please contact jakob.gebler@rwth-aachen.de.
 The use is on own guarantee, I take over no responsibility with the use of the Libary.